GS-2M: Material-aware Gaussian Splatting for High-fidelity Mesh Reconstruction: Method

 Per \cite{Kajiya1986}'s rendering equation, the PBR compositing of the G-buffer requires incoming irradiance of the environment lighting.
 As with previous works \cite{Liang2024gsir, zhu2025gsror2}, we employ a differential environment cubemap \cite{Laine2020diffrast} to learn incoming radiance, and prefilter it at various mip levels to sample irradiance values at runtime.
-In essence, the BRDF can be split into a diffuse and specular component for the computation of the rendering equation.
 As diffuse shading is independent of the viewing direction, we sample prefiltered lighting values from the base level of the cubemap.
-For the specular component, however, we adopt \cite{karis2013realshading}'s split-sum approximation to help with the computation of the view-dependent integral.
-In particular, it approximates specular shading as the combination of a constant roughness-aware lighting term and a BRDF's response term.
-The former term is similar to irradiance sampled from a prefiltered cubemap, but at a mip level corresponding to the supplied roughness value.
-The latter term, on the other hand, is pre-computed and stored in a 2D lookup texture (LUT) for fast retrieval of BRDF's responses at runtime.
+For the specular component, however, we adopt \cite{karis2013realshading}'s split-sum approximation to help with the computation of the view-dependent integral, combining a constant roughness-aware lighting term and a BRDF's response term.
+The former is similar to irradiance sampled from a prefiltered cubemap, but at the mip level corresponding to the supplied roughness value.
+The latter, on the other hand, is pre-computed and stored in a 2D lookup texture (LUT) for fast retrieval of BRDF's responses at runtime.
 Please refer to the supplementary for the mathematical constructs of the rendering equation and lighting computation in our PBR pipeline.